william-aderholdt/Run-Predictor/README.md

 The current version is a command line program C#.
 To run:
     1. Change the settings in the settings.txt file to your liking.
     2. On line 21 of Settings.cs, the path needs to be changed to where your settings.txt is located.
-    3. Compile and run program.
+    3. Compile and run program using a c# compiler.